 * Click here for rating key

-Eat Restaurant Review: A once-neglected corner restaurant in the residential part of the French Quarter was turned into this bright, welcoming SoHo-inspired café.
-Shiny wood floors, oversize windows with sailor-cloth curtains and crisp white paper overlays on white linen tablecloths contribute to the inviting ambience.
-The blue cheese and fig torte, a house signature dish, is a fine combination of sharp and sweet.
-This is one of the few places in town you can find good lox and bagels and slightly under-fried green tomatoes with rémoulade sauce on the same menu.
-Dinners are hearty; the pot-roasted chicken and the fried okra are about as Southern as it gets, and the slow-cooked beef brisket is cut-it-with-a-fork tender.
+Eat Restaurant Review: Eat looks like a beautiful old New Orleans house from the outside, but you will be surprised by the Soho-inspired interior.
+Shiny wood floors, oversize windows with sailor-cloth curtains and crisp white paper atop white linen tablecloths contribute to the inviting ambience.
+The blue cheese and fig torte, a signature dish, combines sharp and sweet notes.
+This is one of the few places in town that offers good lox and bagels and slightly under-fried green tomatoes with rémoulade sauce on the same menu.
+Dinners are hearty; chicken and dumplings and the fried okra are about as Southern as it gets, and the slow-cooked pork tenderloin is cut-it-with-a-fork tender.
 All desserts are made in-house, but for our money, the aforementioned blue cheese and fig torte is as appropriate for ending the meal as it is as an appetizer.
 Eat is ideal for a leisurely weekend brunch, and just as suited to a quiet romantic dinner after dark.
 Alcoholic beverages are not available, so bring your own.
 No corkage is charged for the first bottle or six-pack, and just $15 for the second and beyond --- still a deal.